hannibal002/SkyHanni/CONTRIBUTING.md

 Please use a prefix for the PR name (e.g., Feature, Improvement, Fix, Backend, etc.).

+Bug fixes should generally be submitted as standalone PRs.
+Including a bug fix alongside other changes is only acceptable if the total PR size is small (under 500 lines changed).
+Large PRs whose primary goal is not a bug fix should not include **Fixes** changelog entries.
+If you discover a bug while working on a large PR, extract the fix into a separate standalone PR instead of including it in the current one.

 When writing the PR description, ensure you fill out the template with all the necessary information.
 In the **What** section, write technical details or explanations that don't belong in the changelog.
 Including that field is optional for small changes.